 NOTE: A comparable position is a position with equal salary to that occupied by the employee at the time LOA began.

 An employee must turn in county-issued equipment prior to starting an LOA.

-The receipt, as well as any badge, identification card, and magnetic facility access card must be turned in to the Human Engagement and Resources Division (H.E.A.R.D) for safekeeping until the employee returns to active duty.
+B. The receipt, as well as any badge, identification card, and magnetic facility access card must be turned in to the Human Resources Division (HR) for safekeeping until the employee returns to active duty.

-An employee on LOA who does not intend to return on the specified expiration date must notify his or her Bureau Commander, and H.E.A.R.D, in writing at least 10 days before the expiration date.
+A. An employee on LOA who does not intend to return on the specified expiration date must notify his or her Bureau Commander, and HR, in writing at least 10 days before the expiration date.

 Employees absent due to illness, but not on LOA, will be transferred to LOA on the date their paid time off benefits expire.

-Employees intending to return from LOA must provide written notice at least two weeks in advance to H.E.A.R.D., as well as the appropriate Division Commander.
+A. Employees intending to return from LOA must provide written notice at least two weeks in advance to HR, as well as the appropriate Division Commander.
 The request to return must contain:

 Any employee who is absent for more than fifteen weeks (600 hours), regardless of the reason, must comply with the provisions of Policy #215 – Return to Duty After Extended Absence.
 Military leave may be exempt from this requirement in accordance with federal law.